21

 Tasks will include general fieldwork, transplanting, irrigating, trellising, mulching, pruning, weeding, harvesting, and washing and packing produce.
 Previous farm experience preferred.
 Must be able to lift 50lbs.
 We will compile applications and begin interviewing for these positions in late fall through winter.
 To apply, please use the application form here.

-We also offer an advanced apprenticeship program for aspiring and experienced farmers looking to gain comprehensive knowledge and skills in draft-powered farming to become a teamster.
+We also occasionally offer an advanced apprenticeship program for aspiring and experienced farmers looking to gain comprehensive knowledge and skills in draft-powered farming to become a teamster.
 Apprenticeship interviews occur on a rolling basis and are not offered every year - Generally, we begin interviewing in August for the next year, with decisions made by January.
 Please submit your application as far in advance as possible.
+There will NOT be an apprenticeship position in 2026.

 The following is a list of components in our apprenticeship program: